bayoen/bayoen-star-exe/README.md

 <a name="english"> </a>
 # English Instruction
 ## bayoen-star-exe
 '**bayoen-star**' is counting star module of Puyo Puyo Tetris bayeon project.
 We don't manipulate the information inside the Puyo Puyo Tetris, we read only it for game result analysis.
 The development and testing environment is Windows 10 (.Net Framework 4.5).
+We are not about to get any commercial profits.
+All secondary copyrights are belongs to SEGA.
+If SEGA reports us, we would close this project immediately.

 Contect us: [[Discord](https://discord.gg/rxW5UKx)] '**SemiR4in#0001**'